thatandromeda/lc_etl/README.md

 - `>>> import gensim`
 - `>>> model = gensim.models.Doc2Vec.load("path/to/model")`

 You can also explore visually using [deepscatter](https://github.com/CreatingData/deepscatter/).
-Install this and edit its index.html file to point to the directory containing the files generated by quadfeather, above.
+Install this and edit its index.html file to point to the directory containing the files generated by quadfeather, in the `run_pipeline` script above.

 # Tests
 - `pipenv run python -m unittest tests/tests.py`